In 1907 John Bowlby was born into a typical British

 Most people were still in

-the Kleinian focus on the inner fantasy world.
+favour of the Kleinian focus on the inner fantasy world.

 However, in 1948, he hired James Robertson to do research into the